seananderson/metafolio/inst/ms/ms.md

 ## Conservation rules of thumb

-We evaluated two sets of conservation rules of thumb: (1) strategies to conserve spatial response diversity, and (2) a scenario where we know little about response diversity and we're left with a choice of how many populations to conserve.

-*JWM: A bit confusing as above only two are described.*
 We evaluated four spatial conservation scenarios (Fig. 2b--e).
 In all spatial scenarios, we conserved four populations and set the unfished equilibrium biomass of the remaining populations to near elimination (five salmon).
 These